John of Hazelgreen / Jock o' Hazeldean

 James Raynard sang Jock o' Hazeldean in 2005 on his CD Strange Histories.

 The Witches of Elswick sang John of Hazelgreen in 2005 on their second and last album, Hell's Belles.
-They commented in their liner notes:
+They noted:

 Al O'Donnell learned Jock o' Hazeldene from Dick Gaughan in the 1970s and sang it live at Cobblestone, which was released in 2008 on his CD Ramble Away.